Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

   v41 = *(_QWORD *)(encrypted_config + 0x38); // game settings capacity
 ```

-Then a path based on the encryption mode is taken.
-I now unmarshaled the data myself and looked at the mode used.
-It was EncryptionModeAES so i looked at the `2` path.
+Then, a branch is taken based on the encryption mode.
+I unmarshaled the data to determine the mode used.
+It was EncryptionModeAES, so I focused on the `2` branch.

-#### AES decryption
+#### AES Decryption
 ```c
 v75 = *(_QWORD *)(encrypted_config + 0x38);  // game settings capacity
 v74 = *(_QWORD *)(encrypted_config + 0x30); // game settings length